brittpinder/ios-reference/misc/application-lifecycle/README.md

 ##### [`applicationWillEnterForeground`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623076-applicationwillenterforeground)

 This method is called right when the app is about to transition from the background to the active state (passing through the inactive state).
 Use this method to undo many of the changes you made to your app upon entering the background.
 This method is followed by a call to `applicationDidBecomeActive`.

+> Note: This method is not called when the app starts for the first time.
+It is only called when it comes from the background state to the active state.

 ##### [`applicationDidBecomeActive`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622956-applicationdidbecomeactive)